doraeneko/MangAnki/readme.md

 to create flash cards for Japanese words and sentences from online media.
 It has been written for making vocabulary mining easier when reading mangas online.
 It allows to process screenshots of manga excerpts and includes a dictionary lookup.
-It creates cards from screenshot excerpts and dictionary entries; the cards contain a link to the word entry in Takoboto, a popular Japanese dictionary, providing more information and phrases.
+It creates cards from screenshot excerpts and dictionary entries; the cards contain a link to the word entry in [takoboto](https://apps.takoboto.jp/), a popular Japanese dictionary, providing more information and phrases.

 <img src="images/screenshot_main.png" width="50%" />